 What are the types of airbags used in air suspension systems and what are their functions?

-The idea behind air suspension systems is quite simple—pressurised airbags replace the mechanical springs of a traditional suspension system.
+The idea behind air suspension systems is quite simple—pressurized airbags replace the mechanical springs of a traditional suspension system.

 An air compressor inflates the airbags through a valve on the bag to the correct height and pressure.
 Traditionally, this compressor was located off-board but in modern vehicles, manufacturers prefer to include an on-board unit.

-In any automotive technical training programme, you will also learn the specifics of the three main types of air suspension bags used today.
-These span:
+In any automotive technical training program, you will also learn the specifics of the three main types of air suspension bags used today:

 - The double convoluted bag, as the name suggests, is shaped like an hourglass.
 This design allows the airbag to feature more lateral flexibility.

-- The tapered sleeve design is able to fit into tighter recesses and offers greater adjustability when it comes to the ride height.
+- The tapered sleeve design can fit into tighter recesses and offers greater adjustability when it comes to the ride height.